pingsweep/MSploit/UsingMS.md

     unsetg        Unsets one or more global variables use           Selects a module by name
     version       Show the framework and console library version numbers
+NOTE: To update msf, enter "svn update" at the msf prompt.